At its core, our work is advocacy.

 TRAUMA-INFORMED COUNSELING

-Truama- informed councling is a special form of treatment for those who have expirenced sexual abuse, trafficking, or other forms of violence.
-We partner with a local team of trained counselors who assess the trauma experienced by each survivor and formulate appropriate long-term treatment plans that promote physical, psychological and emotional restoration and empowerment.
+Trauma-informed counseling is a special form of treatment for those who have experienced sexual abuse, trafficking, or other forms of violence.
+We partner with a local team of trained counselors who assess the trauma experienced by each survivor and formulate appropriate long-term treatment plans that promote physical, psychological, and emotional restoration and empowerment.

 EMPOWER